 Kirklees College places a huge emphasis on employability skills for all students and has been working in partnership with local businesses to adapt its curriculum and respond to industry skills gaps.
 This collaboration saw the birth of a Process Manufacturing Centre, supported by a £3.1m grant by the LEP, to add to the college’s specialist construction, art and design, animal care and engineering centres.

-Further LEP funding is helping the college to create two new centres in Dewsbury – Dewsbury Learning Quarter, due to open in the 2018/19 academic year.
+Further LEP funding has helped the college to create two new centres in Dewsbury, the Dewsbury Learning Quarter..

 Leeds City College is a multi-site operation with a number of city centre campuses and out of town centres.
-In addition, the college operates Keighley College as part of the Leeds City College Group and serves the populations of both Leeds and Keighley.
-Currently Keighley has a small adult provision, however, this is an area with growth potential and in 2016/17 there have been changes to ensure that it has the capacity to develop and grow.
+In addition, the college operates Harrogate College, Keighley College and Leeds Conservatoire as part of the Luminate Education Group.
 Leeds City College teaches approximately 30,000 students each year.

 Leeds College of Building is the only specialist further education construction college in the UK.
 The College is based in Leeds City Centre across 3 sites and work has recently commenced on phase 2 of the Hunslet Campus.The number of students has expanded in recent years due to the high level of interest in construction and there are currently around 7,000 students.
 Because of the diverse range of specialist courses student recruitment extends beyond the Leeds City Region.